 (poetry).
 Release date 2021.
-Available for pre-order at Amazon, B&N, Book Depository, and Indiebound
+Available at Amazon, B&N, Book Depository, and Indiebound

 Reading Debbie Collins‘ debut, he says i’m fierce, is like passing a car wreck; it’s hard to turn away.
 Her characters are struggling, if not completely broken.
 It rings true with both autobiographical and speculative emotions, and readers are bound to find fragments of their own humanity within.

 (poetry).
 Released summer 2021.
 Available through the publisher.